StephS/BloggerProjects/Spindle Reversal Form and Tilt V4.md

 * The indicators must be aligned properly for best accuracy.
 There are two indicator positions: Top and Bottom (or if measuring horizontally, Front and Back).
 There is a process that can be followed to align the sensor with the axis.

 ### **The Measurement Setup: Two Indicators, Two Surfaces**
 The physical setup requires two separate displacement indicators fixed to the machine's moving carriage.
 Their positions are fixed relative to each other and do not change during the procedure.
 Alternatively a single indicator can be used, but it requires precise positioning to be performed twice.
 Knowing which indicator traces which surface is fundamental to how the signs in the equations are derived, and without this clarity, the method is impossible to implement correctly.
-The two indicators measure the machine error, `$M(x)$`, with opposite signs because they are on opposite sides of the centerline.
+The two indicators measure the machine error, $M(x)$, with opposite signs because they are on opposite sides of the centerline.

 * **Near Indicator**: The indicator positioned closer to the machine slideway.
 Example: while measuring the vertical axis on a lathe, the bottom indicator is the Near indicator.
 * **Far Indicator**: The indicator positioned further from the machine slideway.
 Example: while measuring the vertical axis on a lathe, the top indicator is the Far indicator.